RandulaTharaka/Student-Manager-Web-App/README.md

 ![last-commit](https://img.shields.io/github/last-commit/RandulaTharaka/Student-Manager-Web-App)

 ## Description
 This is a JSP and Servlet web application project that connects to a MySQL database allowing users to perform CRUD operations on student records.
 The project has been developed using MVC architecture with DAO design pattern.
+Further, JSP Standard Tag Library (JSTL) and JSP Scriplets have been used to render the View.

 Following image depicts the MVC architecture with DAO design pattern used in the Student-Manager application.